Different roads and

 Driver hours of service will tell you for how long a vehicle was active, how much distance it crossed, as well as the average distance per hour.

-It can be used to prevent damages and excess maintenance costs before they occur.
-By tracking every driver’s hours of service within your fleet management system, you can assess potential collision risk (due to fatigue, for example) as well as potential wear and tear to the vehicle.]
+It can be used in preventative maintenance - to prevent damages and excess maintenance costs before they occur.
+By tracking every driver’s hours of service within your fleet management system, you can assess potential collision risk (due to fatigue, for example) as well as potential wear and tear to the vehicle.

 Radar-based collision prevention system data lists incidents by severity, allowing you to spot reckless drivers easier.